Better Safety Info in Pregnancy Starts with Your Referral

 Prescription medications and vaccines currently come to market with little to no information on the safety of the product when used in human pregnancy.
 This leaves health providers like you in a bind when treating pregnant patients and female patients of reproductive potential.
 MotherToBaby Pregnancy Studies are rigorously designed cohort studies that aim to provide critically needed product safety information – and your patient referrals make all the difference.

-“Counseling pregnant women regarding the risks or safety of drug treatments is often complicated by a lack of information about the nature, magnitude, or even existence of a teratogenic risk in humans.”
+“Counseling people who are pregnant and/or breastfeeding regarding the risks or safety of drug treatments is often complicated by a lack of information about the nature, magnitude, or even existence of a teratogenic risk in humans.”

 — Adam et al., 2011